dgamba/betacool/README.md

 ### Alternative: use Mingw-w64:
 1. Install Msys2 from [msys2.org](https://www.msys2.org/)
-2. Install all needed updateds of Msys2 + install Mingw-w64 as described on the Msys2 website:
+2. Install all needed updates of Msys2 + install Mingw-w64 as described on the Msys2 website:
 ```
 pacman -Syu;
 pacman -Su;